bernies-bytes/ParticleClassification/README.md

 # ParticleClassification

-Python project to classify signal and background particle events in a detector (under construction).
+Python project to classify signal and background particle events in a detector with XGBoost (under construction).

 Available parts of the pipeline: